An X1800XT in FireGL Suit? Can it play games?

 Performance Notes:

-Getting full dynamic lighting on was a nightmare though, on the official drivers it would crash before I could get a result.
-With the Radeon drivers it actually gets a bit further but with a huge pause every few seconds.
+Getting full dynamic lighting working, however, was a nightmare.
+On the official FireGL drivers the game would crash outright before a benchmark could even complete.
+Switching to the Radeon drivers allowed it to get a little further, but the experience was still punctuated by huge pauses every few seconds.

 Assassins Creed (2007)